JoIN: Joint GANs Inversion for Intrinsic Image Decomposition: Abstract

 \section{Abstract}

-In this work, we propose to solve ill-posed inverse imaging problems using a bank of Generative Adversarial Networks (GAN) as a prior and apply our method to the case of Intrinsic Image Decomposition for faces and materials.
-Our method builds on the demonstrated success of GANs to capture complex image distributions.
+Intrinsic Image Decomposition (IID) is a challenging inverse problem that seeks to decompose a natural image into its underlying intrinsic components such as albedo and shading. \Rthree{While recent image decomposition methods rely on learning-based priors on these components, they often suffer from component cross-contamination owing to joint training of priors; or from Sim-to-Real gap since the priors trained on synthetic data are kept frozen during the inference on real images.} In this work, we propose to solve the intrinsic image decomposition problem using a bank of Generative Adversarial Networks (GANs) as priors where each GAN is independently trained only on a single intrinsic component, providing stronger and more disentangled priors.
 At the core of our approach is the idea that the latent space of a GAN is a well-suited optimization domain to solve inverse problems.
-Given an input image, we propose to jointly inverse the latent codes of a set of GANs and combine their outputs to reproduce the input.
-Contrary to most GAN inversion methods which are limited to inverting only a single GAN, we demonstrate that it is possible to maintain distribution priors while inverting several GANs jointly.
-We show that our approach is modular, allowing various forward imaging models, and that it can successfully decompose both synthetic and real images.
+Given an input image, we propose to jointly invert the latent codes of a set of GANs and combine their outputs to reproduce the input.
+Contrary to all existing GAN inversion methods that are limited to inverting only a single GAN, our proposed approach, JoIN, is able to jointly invert multiple GANs using only a single image as supervision while still maintaining distribution priors of each intrinsic component.
+We show that our approach is modular, allowing various forward imaging models, and that it can successfully decompose both synthetic and real images. \Rthree{Further, taking inspiration from existing GAN inversion approaches, we allow for careful fine-tuning of the generator priors during the inference on real images.} This way, our method is able to achieve excellent generalization on real images even though it uses only synthetic data to train the GAN priors.
+We demonstrate the success of our approach through exhaustive qualitative and quantitative evaluations and ablation studies on various datasets.